Temperature transformation recovering the compressible law of the wall for turbulent channel flow

 \section{Compressible law of the wall for temperature}

-Our derivation follows the general approach of \citet{Chen2022} and \citet{Huang2023}, but it differs in three key differences.
-First, the transformation is defined based on the momentum and energy balance equations in the overlap layer, with an additional requirement imposed on the mixing length \(l_m \) to ensure consistency within the viscous sublayer.
+The derivation is based on compressible turbulent channel flow and can be applied in a similar manner to compressible turbulent pipe flow, as shown in Appendix~\ref{sec:app_A}.
+Our method follows \citet{Chen2022} and \citet{Huang2023}, but differs in three key differences.
+First, the transformation is defined based on the momentum and energy balance equations in the overlap layer, with an additional requirement imposed on the mixing length \(l_m \) to realize the linear law within the viscous sublayer.
 Second, we do not neglect the body force and its work on the fluid.
-Third, we account for the TKE transport in the energy balance equation.
+Third, we account for the turbulent TKE flux in the energy balance equation.
 Considering these differences, we provide a complete derivation in this section for clarity and readability.